vmware-tanzu/velero/site/docs/main/restic.md

   path: /opt/rke/var/lib/kubelet/pods
 ```

+Now you can [install Velero](#install-restic) with the restic integration.

 **OpenShift**

-The restic containers should be running in a `privileged` mode to be able to mount the correct hostpath to pods volumes.
+To be able to mount the correct hostpath to pods volumes, run the restic containers in a `privileged` mode.

 1. Add the `velero` ServiceAccount to the `privileged` SCC: